Randy Waldman: Career

+Randy Waldman has also left a significant mark on the Japanese music scene with artists such as Tetsuya Komuro, Namie Amuro, and Tomomi Kahara through his string arrangements for various prominent Japanese artists, cementing his legacy as a key figure in enriching Japan’s pop and orchestral soundscape over two decades.

-In 1998, Waldman released his first solo album, Wigged Out, on his own WhirlyBird Records, featuring bassist John Pattitucci and drummer Vinnie Colaiuta.
-The album consisted of a collection of classical songs reworked with jazz arrangements.
+Waldman released Wigged Out, his first solo album, on his own WhirlyBird Records in 1998.
+Featuring bassist John Pattitucci and drummer Vinnie Colaiuta, the album consisted of a collection of classical songs reworked with jazz arrangements.
 His second album, UnReel, was released in 2001 and featured a variety of soundtrack and theme music from many different films and television shows.
-In 2002, he worked on the soundtrack for Ice Age before releasing a third album, Timing is Everything, in 2003.
+He worked on the soundtrack for Ice Age in 2002 before releasing Timing is Everything in 2003.

-In 2017, Waldman appeared on Seal's Standards album which features Frank Sinatra's songs.
+Waldman appeared on the 2017 Seal album Standards, featuring the songs of Frank Sinatra.
 He was also Barbra Streisand's pianist, music director, and conductor for her Barbra: The Music, The Mem'ries, The Magic tour.
 A filmed version of one of the shows was released on Netflix in November 2017.
 In September 2018, he released the studio album, Superheroes, with Vinnie Colaiuta on drums and Carlitos Del Puerto on bass.
 The album also featured guest appearances from artists like Chick Corea, Wynton Marsalis, George Benson, Take 6, Chris Potter, and several others.
 Waldman's arrangement of the album's "Spiderman Theme" would go on to win the Grammy Award for Best Arrangement, Instrumental and Vocals at the 61st Grammy Awards in 2019.
 His arrangement of the "Batman Theme" was also nominated for the Grammy Award for Best Arrangement, Instrumental or A Cappella.